 Garza, McCaffery help No. 5 Iowa rout NC Central in opener

-IOWA CITY, Iowa (AP) — Luka Garza had 26 points and 10 rebounds and No. 5 Iowa opened the season with a 97-67 victory over North Carolina Central on Wednesday.
+Garza had 26 points and 10 rebounds to help the Hawkeyes win their 10th consecutive opener.

+“Whenever it leaves his hand, you’re surprised when it doesn’t go in,” McCaffery said.
+“He just has an uncanny knack, and touch, around the basket, and it also extends out on the floor, which makes him a handful to guard.
+We’re just thrilled that he keeps working and he’s such an unselfish guy.”

-Garza, the Big Ten player of the year last season and the lone unanimous selection on the preseason AP All-America team, had his 17th consecutive game of 20 points or more.
+The Big Ten player of the year last season and the lone unanimous selection on the preseason AP All-America team, Garza had his 17th consecutive game of 20 points or more.
+He was 11 of 14 from the field against constant double-teams.

+“You know, I think that’s a move I’ve worked on a lot,” Garza said about the shot in the second half that had him smiling as he headed to the other end of the court.
+“Trying to add some moves in the post, and just trying to get comfortable making different moves.
+It was nice to get that one through.”

 The senior center had just four points in the first 10 1/2 minutes before the Hawkeyes took control with a 20-2 run near the end of the first half.
 He had six of Iowa’s final nine points in the run.